MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-environment-prepare-network.md

 Optimizing the network path to Microsoft’s global network will improve performance and ultimately provide the best experience for users.
 For more detail, see the blog post [Getting the best connectivity and performance in Office 365](https://techcommunity.microsoft.com/t5/Office-365-Blog/Getting-the-best-connectivity-and-performance-in-Office-365/ba-p/124694).

 To get an optimal experience using real-time media within Microsoft Teams, you must meet the networking requirements for Office 365.
-For more information, see [Media Quality and Network Connectivity Performance for Skype for Business Online](/SkypeForBusiness/optimizing-your-network/media-quality-and-network-connectivity-performance).
+For more information, see [Media Quality and Network Connectivity Performance](media-quality-and-network-connectivity-performance.md).

 The two defining network segments (Client to Microsoft Edge and Customer Edge to Microsoft Edge) must meet the following requirements: